Resources for Boise's Cultural Community During COVID-19

 Share your new work with us by emailing firstname.lastname@example.org, direct messaging us on Instagram, Facebook, or Twitter, or by tagging #BoiseCreates.

-Effective Monday, Nov.
-23, 2020, the James Castle House will be closed for in-person visits until at least January 15, 2021.
+Beginning March 5, 2021, the James Castle House will offer an in-person site tour every Friday from 2-3 p.m.
+Visit the James Castle House website to make a reservation.
 You can still experience and engage with the James Castle House in many ways, online (At Home With The James Castle House), virtually (What's On?), and through our new online store.
 More at jamescastlehouse.org.

 When heading outside, please remember to wear a face covering, practice physical distancing and adhere to group size limitations.